 Now let's set the primitive's properties!

 With your new primitive, primitive_1, selected in the Model Tree, the Properties window will show its properties.

 Next expand the Begin and End properties to show each one's X and Y coordinates.
 To draw a rectangle, you only need to give OnScale the coordinates of two points (the opposite corners of the rectangle).
 We'll leave the begin coordinates of our rectangle as they are (0.0, 0.0), but we'll set its end coordinates using parameters.

 To use a parameter for a property, click and select Use Parameter for Property.
 You can then select a parameter to use.

 Use the water_xend and water_yend parameters to set the end point of your rectangle.

 Note: The water will probably extend beyond your screen.
 To fix this, from the Model Graphics tab of the ribbon, click Reset View.
+Alternatively you can right-click the model and select Reset View or, with the model view selected, just press R on your keyboard.
 In the next article we'll talk about the different ways in which you can explore your model.

 Now add the PZT, following the same steps as before.
 Set the Begin and End parameters as so: